Adaptation to the Range in $K$-Armed Bandits: Setting and Main Results

-The online learning game goes as follows: at round $t \geq 1$, the player picks an arm $A_t \in [K]$, possibly at random according to a probability distribution $p_t = (p_{t,a})_{a \in [K]}$ based on an auxiliary randomization $U_{t-1}$, and then receives and observes a reward $Z_t$ drawn independently at random according to the distribution $\nu_{A_t}$, given $A_t$.
-More formally, a strategy of the player is a sequence of mappings from the observations to the action set, $(U_0, \, Z_1, U_1, \, \ldots, \, Z_{t-1}, U_{t-1}) \mapsto A_t$, where $U_0,U_1,\ldots$ are i.i.d.\ random variables independent from all other random variables and distributed according to a uniform distribution over $[0,1]$.
+The online learning game goes as follows: at round $t \geq 1$, the player picks an arm $A_t \in [K]$, possibly at random according to a probability distribution $p_t = (p_{t,a})_{a \in [K]}$ based on an auxiliary randomization $U_{t-1}$, e.g., uniformly distributed over $[0,1]$, and then receives and observes a reward $Z_t$ drawn independently at random according to the distribution $\nu_{A_t}$, given $A_t$.
+More formally, a strategy of the player is a sequence of measurable mappings from the observations to the action set, $(U_0, \, Z_1, U_1, \, \ldots, \, Z_{t-1}, U_{t-1}) \mapsto A_t$.
 At each given time $T \geq 1$, we measure the performance of a strategy through its expected regret:

 where we used the tower rule for the first equality and defined $N_a(T)$ as the number of times arm $a$ was pulled between time rounds~$1$ and~$T$.